 The federal government requires that every student who takes out federal student loans completes exit counseling before graduation.
 In addition, students who drop out of college or go below half time enrollment must also complete this counseling.

-You might be a little stressed out about going through student loan exit counseling, but don’t worry, it’s an informative process that will help you move forward with repaying your student loans.
+You might be a little stressed out about going through student loan exit counseling, but don’t worry, it’s an informative process that will help you understand how student loans work so you can be successful in repayment.
 Remove the stress by learning what to expect during your counseling session.

 Who Conducts the Session?